 Montreal’s Nielsen hopes that Voss’s work will lead the way to more effective lucid dreaming therapies.
 “With refinements, the approach might be developed into a method that would allow scientists to explore dreaming more quickly, effectively and reliably,” he said.
 “If nightmare sufferers can gain some amount of control over their negative dream content, this might be therapeutically effective.”

 Mota-Rolim appreciates Voss’s work but has his doubts.
-He points out that other research that used a similar type of brain simulation had only a weak effect on lucid dreaming, and worked only in experienced lucid dreamers.
+He points out that that used a similar type of brain simulation had only a weak effect on lucid dreaming, and worked only in experienced lucid dreamers.
 As for the gamma wave activity?
 It might be the result of the rapid eye movement that gives REM sleep its name.

 His own research instead points to alpha waves in a different region of the brain, the occipital lobe.
 “What we found is that during LD, the occipital alpha activity reaches an intermediate level between non-lucid dreaming and waking, as if LD were a phase transition between regular dreaming and waking,” he said.
 “We found that for most of the people, LD is an unstable experience that usually lasts a short time, since people tend to wake up as soon as they become lucid.”

 They all agree that more research is needed to understand just how lucid dreaming works.
 And for now?
 “Don't try this at home!” warns Nielsen.
 “Using the wrong placement of electrodes or incorrect amounts or types of electrical current could have disastrous consequences.
 Imagery Rehearsal Therapy is a much better option for treating nightmares at this point.”